 29. Jordan Gogos

-Awash with colour and engulfed in aestheticism of the eclectic, Jordan Gogos is a multi-disciplinary artist whose debut showing at 2021 Afterpay Australian Fashion Week showcased a collaboration with 25 different artists and brands including Albus Lumen and Qurated.
-Pieces can be considered as wearable art, known for their bold colouring and experimental silhouettes.
+Awash with colour and engulfed in aestheticism of the eclectic, Jordan Gogos is a multi-disciplinary artist whose debut at 2021 Afterpay Australian Fashion Week showcased a collaboration with 25 different artists and brands including Albus Lumen and Qurated.
+Pieces are considered wearable art, known for their bold colouring, experimental silhouettes and energising presence.

 30. Common Hours